Key Benefits of Kanban

 To understand this, ask yourself the following questions:

-Therefore, from a psychological point of view, the introduction of Kanban practices, and especially the Kanban board as a means of visualization, is a way to improve the quality of work life of project team members, reducing irrational loads on the cognitive sphere and simplifying the tasks of perceiving and remembering work information.
+Therefore, seen from a psychological perspective, the introduction of Kanban practices, and particularly, the Kanban board as a method of visualizations, is the way that positively affects project-based work of team members by minimizing irrational loads on the cognitive substrate and easing the work of perceiving and memorizing work-related information.

 FAQ